HeadphoneDent/SpotifyExtractor/README.md

 -   **Duplicate Handling**: Skips songs that have already been downloaded.
 -   **Playlist Support**: Downloads all songs from several playlists at once.

-## Roadmap

--   **Resume Functionality**: Add the ability to resume downloads if interrupted.
--   **Enhanced Error Handling**: Improve the script's robustness with better error handling.
--   **Dependency Management**: Review and manage dependencies more effectively.

 ## Contributing

 Contributions are welcome.
 Please open an issue or submit a pull request to help improve the project.